thomasehuang/Reproducing-Curiosity-Driven-Exploration-By-Bootstrapping-Features/README.md

 README
 ======

-The repository for reproducing the code of the paper [*Curiosity-driven Exploration by Bootstrapping Features*](https://openreview.net/forum?id=S1gWUifW0b&noteId=S1gWUifW0b).
+The repository for reproducing the code of the paper *Curiosity-driven Exploration by Bootstrapping Features*.

+Our report can be found [here](report.pdf).

 RUN INSTRUCTIONS
 ================